virtuozzo/cloudscripting-docs/docs/reference/placeholders.md

 }
 ```

-The result is created new placeholders:
+As a result, the new placeholders are created:
 ```
 {
   "globals.value1": 1,
   "globals.value2": 2
 }
 ```
-##Function placeholders
+##Function Placeholders
-Injected functions inside Cloud Scripting.
-There are a list of available functions:
+The integrated functions inside Cloud Scripting are listed below:

-- `${fn.password}` - random value consists in upper and lower cases.
-Default length is 10.
+- `${fn.password}` - random value consists within the upper and lower cases.
+The default length value is *10*.
 Length can be passed as `${fn.password(max value)}`.
 - `${fn.base64}` - base64 encoding passed value.
 ```